jda0/workshops/_workshops/bitbot-intro.md

     ```
     {: .ide}

-    Download it to your micro:bit and see what happens!
+    Download it to your Micro:Bit and see what happens!

     &#8203;

-    #### We need more colours...
+    #### We Need More Colours...

     Next, see if you can make another LED light up a different colour.
 You can see on the BitBot that each LED is numbered...

     ![Image: each LED on the BitBot is numbered from 0 to 11]({{'/assets/media/bitbot-intro/bitbot-leds.png' | relative_url}}){: .u-max-full-width}

     Duplicate and amend this line for all of the LEDs you'd like to set the colour of.
-When you’re happy with your code, click **Download** and save it to the micro:bit.
-Once it’s finished copying to the micro:bit and the USB light has stopped flashing, unplug the USB cable and switch on the bitbot.
+When you’re happy with your code, click **Download** and save it to the Micro:Bit.
+Once it’s finished copying to the Micro:Bit and the USB light has stopped flashing, unplug the USB cable and switch on the bitbot.
 Are the lights working like you expected?

     &#8203;

-    ##### Take your time
+    ##### Take Your Time

     You could also try adding lines that read: